rubenarakelyan/authmenace/README.md

 # Authmenace

-A very simple [IndieAuth](https://indieweb.org/indieauth) authorization and token endpoint heavily inspired by [Acquiescence](https://github.com/barryf/acquiescence).
+A very simple Ruby [IndieAuth](https://indieweb.org/indieauth) authorization and token endpoint heavily inspired by [Acquiescence](https://github.com/barryf/acquiescence).

 ## Description

 Authmenace uses [JSON Web Tokens](https://jwt.io) to grant access to third-party websites that implement the IndieAuth standard.
 It therefore does not need any database.

-It is currently used by me on the [wackomenace](https://www.wackomenace.co.uk) website to sign in to other services using GitHub as the authentication provider.

 ## Quick start (local development)